Wednesday, July 31, 2024

 SKAGWAY TO WHITEHORSE

 This morning our drive started with a very steep incline over the mountains on highway 2.
-Both Warren and Jim decided that we should not hook the jeeps up until we were at the summit of the mountain.
+Both Warren and Jim decided that we should not hook the jeeps up until we reached the summit of the mountain.
 The Kathies drove the jeeps and followed Jim and Warren up the grade until we hooked back up for the rest of the drive.
 The road was beautiful.
 There were many so many lakes and mountains along the way.
 Even with the time change we were checked into the Caribou RV Park in time for lunch.
 Here are a couple of pictures from the drive today.

 I’m not feeling very tip-top today.
-I’ve got a stomach ache and didn’t eat anything yesterday, and I slept for 12 hours straight.
+I’ve got a tummy ache and didn’t eat anything yesterday, and I slept for 12 hours straight.
 Kathe gave me that horrible tasting pill and some brown rice with chicken for lunch and I’m feeling a little better but still sleepy.

 The Caribou Park is okay, we’re kinda packed in like sardines and without Warrens help we wouldn’t have been able to open all of our slide outs.
 It took two tries but we’re all good for the next three nights.
 There are lots of trees and the sun is shining.
 No mosquitos so far.